 Do Larger Box Braids Cause Less Hair Tension?

 According to Kamilah, size does not matter, but proper install does.
 “If someone does tight small braids, chances are they will do tight large ones,” she says.
 She explains that the stylist’s technique is paramount because there are plenty of factors to consider when getting box braids.
 For example, not only does tightness affect proper install, but knowing when and where to add pressure does, too.
 The amount of hair in the braid can impact tension as well, says Kamilah.
 When there is more synthetic hair than natural hair, it weighs everything down as it grows out, which is unhealthy for the scalp and will create tension regardless of brais size.

 Other Hairstyles to Consider

 For the least amount of tension, Kamilah recommends opting for knotless braids, a different box braid technique that lessens the amount of tension on the hair considerably because there’s no post-install pain.
+Knotless braids look the same as regular box braids, minus the small knot at the top.
+They are installed using a feed-in method, where braiding hair is added to the natural hair as the stylist braids.
 It’s also important to find the right stylist.
 Kamilah says that it’s who does the style that matters most if you’re looking for a painless experience.